awsdocs/aws-client-vpn-administrator-guide/doc_source/authentication-authrization.md

 ### Mutual Authentication<a name="mutual"></a>

 With mutual authentication, Client VPN uses certificates to perform authentication between the client and the server\.
 Certificates are a digital form of identification issued by a certificate authority \(CA\)\.
 The server uses client certificates to authenticate clients when they attempt to connect to the Client VPN endpoint\.
 The server and client certificates must be provisioned in AWS Certificate Manager \(ACM\)\.
 For more information about provisioning certificates in ACM, see the [AWS Certificate Manager User Guide](https://docs.aws.amazon.com/acm/latest/userguide/)\.

+You only need to upload the client certificate to ACM when the Certificate Authority \(Issuer\) of the client certificate is different from the Certificate Authority \(Issuer\) of the server certificate\.

 The following procedure uses OpenVPN easy\-rsa to generate the server and client certificates and keys, and then uploads the server certificate and key to ACM\.
 For more information, see the [Easy\-RSA 3 Quickstart README](https://github.com/OpenVPN/easy-rsa/blob/v3.0.6/README.quickstart.md)\.